 My biggest surprise was that there were not so many ships.
 Be aware that the prices range between 3,500 and 7,500 USD a week.
 And if, like me, you are dreaming of grabbing a last-minute price, well, in this case, better to have 3 to 4 weeks like me on the islands.
 But even in my case, I booked my liveaboard about 10 days ahead online because even if June is not the high season, there weren’t so many spots left.
 I know a liveaboard in the Galapagos doesn’t come cheap, but if you’re a passionate diver, save up and make yourself this gift of a lifetime.

 Then there is the solution of organising a land-based diving trip in the Galapagos.
-For a 2-tank day trip, count about 200 USD.
+For a 2-tank day trip, count between 180 and 200 USD.
 Depending on the site’s distance, it can be a little below or above that price.
-I decided to book with local family businesses on Santa Cruz and San Cristobal islands.
-Their knowledge and experience of the islands and their dive sites are beyond compare:
+Here is a list of reputable dive centres you can talk to:

 How to go island hopping in the Galapagos?